Skip to main content

 DCM Z1: Appendix 1, Section 2.8: Forests, Parks, Preserves, etc., explains that a park, forest, etc. can have two separate authority records, one in the Names file, and one in the Subjects file.
 Establish corporate names for the administrative aspect of these entities, when functioning as a creator (such as an author), issuing body, sponsoring body, publisher, etc. of a publication (or when functioning as any of the relationship designators in RDA Appendix I.2).
 For the authorized access point, use the form in the following example: 110 2 Everglades National Park (Agency : U.S.).

-For more specific instructions, see: Name Authorities, RDA, Corporate Bodies and Name Authorities, AACR2, Corporate Bodies.
+For more specific instructions, see: Name Authorities: Corporate Names and Name Authorities: AACR2, Corporate Bodies.

 Works and Expressions